 Here are the 35 main questions you should ask your LMS vendor.

 Write down a plan in stages and allocate a budget for each one: choose an LMS, create a dedicated team to manage the system (admins, business trainers), and decide whether you will buy the eLearning content or develop it yourself.

 After setting up, start developing training content (educational material) for your employees.
 You don’t need anything complex and fancy in the beginning — start simple.

 If you don’t know how to begin, try 9 Steps to Help You Design an eLearning Course.

 Once your content is ready, upload it to the LMS and organize it: add folders, combine courses into learning paths, etc. Make sure all the courses run and report progress correctly.

 When the system is ready, invite a few employees for a pilot run.
 The goal here is to monitor everything and get feedback, so you can refine the online training program before the final launch.

 Your employees need to know about your new training solution.
 A simple corporate mailout will increase the conversion rate by 10%.

-Invite your employees to the LMS and assign courses.
+Invite your employees to the LMS and assign eLearning courses.
 This is the beginning of the online training process.
 After your employees log in, they should see the assigned courses and start viewing them.

 To rate the success of the eLearning, use built-in statistics and gather employee feedback.